 Why use a password manager?

-Passwords are now a necessity of our daily life, from a social media account to an email or banking login, there can be a lot to remember.
+Passwords are now a necessity of our daily life.
+From social media accounts to email or banking logins, there can be a lot to remember.

-Having a lot of different passwords can be difficult to keep track of, this is why a password manager is incredibly important for our ever increasing online lives.
+Having a lot of different passwords can be difficult to keep track of.
+This is why a password manager is incredibly important for our increasingly online lives.

 Using a password manager: